Preparedness Notes for Saturday — February 11, 2023

 The Survivalist’s Odds ‘n Sods

-SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods— a collection of news bits and pieces that are relevant to the modern survivalist and prepper from “JWR”.
+SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods.
+This column is a collection of news bits and pieces that are relevant to the modern survivalist and prepper from JWR.
 Our goal is to educate our readers, to help them to recognize emerging threats, and to be better prepared for both disasters and negative societal trends.
 You can’t mitigate a risk if you haven’t first identified a risk.
-Today, we look at the trend toward small town and rural relocation that developed during the Wu Flu pandemic, but that is continuing in late 2022.
+In today’s column, we look at some threats posed by Artificial Intelligence (AI).

 Continue reading“The Survivalist’s Odds ‘n Sods”